 The chief use of pure mathematics in economic questions seems to be in helping a person to write down quickly, shortly and exactly, some of his thoughts for his own use: and to make sure that he has enough, and only enough, premisses for his conclusions (i.e. that his equations are neither more nor less in number than his unknowns).
 But when a great many symbols have to be used, they become very laborious to anyone but the writer himself.
 And though Cournot’s genius must give a new mental activity to everyone who passes through his hands, and mathematicians of calibre similar to his may use their favourite weapons in clearing a way for themselves to the centre of some of those difficult problems of economic theory, of which only the outer fringe has yet been touched; yet it seems doubtful whether any one spends his time well in reading lengthy translations of economic doctrines into mathematics, that have not been made by himself.

 : Much of what purports to be philosophy ‘of’ economics just takes objects considered to be ‘economic’ (such as labor or utility) and relates them to other philosophical concepts.
-But since an economic object gains its meaning through its coalignment with other economic objects in a model, this largely defeats the purpose of using these objects in the first place.
+But since an economic object gains its meaning through its coalignment with other economic objects in a model, to talk about them ‘as such’ is to distort their meaning.

 : It may be helpful to note that fact-without-facticity corresponds to the One (in Laruelle) and the Dao (in Zhuangzi).